spark-engine/event/README.md

 **Differences to Bean events**

-Even though with Bean (the core of the events system) using an object to register multiple events at once means you cannot have cannot have delegation or optional arguments, compose-event processes arguments to allow these features without issue.
+Even though with Bean (the core of the events system) using an object to register multiple events at once means you cannot have delegation or optional arguments, @spark-engine/event processes arguments to allow these features without issue.
 Here's what that looks like.

 ```js